-Politics Majors are required to meet with the Study Abroad Advisor (Professor Burg) to discuss appropriate Study Abroad programs and course selection that matches the Politics Department's expectations.
-If in doubt about the requirements for the Major, students should first meet with the Politics Department's Undergraduate Advisor (Professor Yak) to plan a program for how they will meet the requirements of the Politics Major.
+Politics majors are required to meet with the Study Abroad Advisor to discuss appropriate Study Abroad programs and course selection that matches the Department of Politics' expectations.
+If in doubt about the requirements for the major, students should first meet with the Department of Politics' Undergraduate Advisor to plan a program for how they will meet the requirements of the politics major.

 Once students are back at Brandeis, the Study Abroad Office will review the courses taken abroad and approve courses that may be eligible for transfer credits.
-Students will then need to prepare a petition to the Politics Department's Study Abroad Faculty Liaison to have transfer credit approved.
+Students will then need to prepare a petition to the Department of Politics' Study Abroad Faculty Liaison to have transfer credit approved.
 Students should complete the Petition to Request Substitution for Requirement.

 Students may transfer up to two courses per semester from Study Abroad, and four if away for a year.

 Seminars and all required courses towards the major must be taken with core politics faculty, that is, courses listed in the Bulletin with the POL designation.
 Transfer credits are not provided for required seminar courses, with the exception of students who have taken seminars under the tutorial system at Oxford University (UK).